Arkansas Court Records

 How to Get a Marriage License in Arkansas

-First of all, marriage licenses are different from marriage certificates.
-Custodian agencies issue the former before a marriage takes place.
+Marriage licenses differ from marriage certificates in their function and acquisition process.
+Custodian agencies usually issue the former before a marriage takes place.
 In addition, a marriage license is a legal document that proves both couples are legally eligible to marry.
-So, follow these simple steps to get a marriage license in Arkansas:
+Arkansas marriage licenses may be obtained in the following steps:

-• Visit the Office of the County Clerk, where the marriage event will occur.
+- Visit the Office of the County Clerk, in the county where the marriage event will occur.

-Under state laws, you must fulfill these requirements to get a marriage license:
+Under state law, record seekers are required to fulfill the following requirements to get a marriage license:

-• Both parties must be 18 years of age or older.
-That said, the state requires a parent's consent if one or both parties are under the legal age.
+- Both parties must be 18 or older; that said, the state requires a parent's consent if one or both parties are under the legal age.

 You can request and obtain a marriage record in Arkansas if you fall under these categories: